COE Facts at a Glance

 faculty scholarly productivity, according to the Chronicle of Higher Education.

-The College is home to the Center for Research in Educational Policy, one of just
+- The College is home to the Center for Research in Educational Policy (CREP), one of

 Higher Education Commission.